 That Starbucks version isn’t quite as healthful as it appears to be, though.
 The Matcha Green Tea Crème Frappucino packs a walloping 65 grams of sugar, 16 of fat, and hardly any fiber or phytochemicals to speak of.
 In other words, it’s pretty much just empty calories.

 Matcha tea has been praised for its health benefits, including adding nutrition and helping with relaxation.
 Those benefits, however, are reduced when they’re paired with more than double the daily recommended processed/added sugar intake.

-Instead, make this delicious treat at home.
+Instead, make this delicious Matcha Green Tea Smoothie at home.
 You can be certain exactly what ingredients are going into your smoothie, and by relying on fresh, whole foods, you can get all the taste and benefits without the unnecessary processed sugar and calories.

 Relying on simple, wholesome ingredients like frozen banana for texture, unsweetened soy milk for richness, and even a little kale for an additional nutrition boost, this recipe lets you create a matcha frapp that will truly get your day started right.

 Articles may contain affiliate links.
 As an Amazon Associate, we earn from qualifying purchases (at no additional to you).

 Whether you are trying to curb your coffee habit, get more nutrition into your day, or simply cool off with a refreshing treat, this nutrient-packed smoothie comes together in minutes and travels well.

 You can toss the ingredients in the blender, transfer it to your travel mug, and be out the door faster than you could make it through the drive-thru line.
 Not only is it healthier, but it’s a fraction of the cost as well.

 Side Note: If you don’t have a blender and want to make awesome stuff like this — I highly recommend checking out this guide.